 Since birth, Shiloh needed constant medical supervision because she was missing a whole series of organs.
 She was born with almost no large intestine, no rectum, no bladder and only one ovary.
-While healthy children are born with two kidney, Shiloh was born with only a tiny portion of a kidney.
+While healthy children are born with two kidneys, Shiloh was born with only a tiny portion of a kidney.
 When she was just four months old, that kidney failed.
 Doctors said the baby would die.
-Against all expectation, Shiloh survived and managed to lead a relatively normal life.
+Against all expectations, Shiloh survived and managed to lead a relatively normal life.

 DOCUMENTARY: THE MERMAID GIRL SHILOH PEPIN